mtdvlpr/portfolio-vitepress/docs/src/nl/projects/hva/hva-hackathon.md

 ---
 title: HvA Hackathon
-description: Een hackathon gericht op de 10e verjaardag van CSS Day.
+description: A one-week hackathon focused on the 10th anniversary of CSS Day.
 ---

 # HvA Hackathon

 De Hackathon was onderdeel van de minor Web Design & Development bij de HvA.
-Het duurde een week en was gericht op de 10e verjaardag van CSS Day.
+It was a one-week event focused on the 10th anniversary of CSS Day.

 ## Opdracht

-Voor deze hackathon moesten we een unieke, toegankelijke en responsieve website maken die de data van CSS-dag van de afgelopen tien jaar omvat.
+For this hackathon, Manoah and his team had to create a unique, accessible and responsive website that incorporates the data of CSS Day of the past 10 years.

 - [Bekijk de code](https://github.com/JopMolenaar/css-day-ta-JJJM)
 - [Zie het resultaat](https://jopmolenaar.github.io/css-day-ta-JJJM/)